umee-network/umee/docs/cosmwasm.md

 }
 ```

-JSON input for query the all modules with stargate queries
+JSON input to query the all modules with stargate queries
 > You will find more about stargate queries [here](https://github.com/CosmWasm/wasmvm/blob/v1.2.3/types/queries.go#L339-L350)
 ```json
 {